-In 2013, the American Medical Association (AMA) commissioned a study by the Rand Corporation to identify high-priority determinants of physician professional satisfaction.10 The authors reported that two important factors influencing professional satisfaction are the use of electronic health records (EHRs) and physicians’ perceptions of their ability to provide high-quality care.
+In 2013, the American Medical Association (AMA) commissioned a study by the Rand Corporation to identify high-priority determinants of physician professional satisfaction.12 The authors reported that two important factors influencing professional satisfaction are the use of electronic health records (EHRs) and physicians’ perceptions of their ability to provide high-quality care.
 Other factors that affect physician professional satisfaction include the following:

 Each individual family physician uniquely experiences his or her professional role within the context of many variables.
-These interacting variables form a family physician ecosystem (Figure 1).
-Potential solutions to improve personal well-being and professional satisfaction must be customized based on the family physician’s experience of this ecosystem.
+Five influential elements interact to form the family physician ecosystem illustrated in Figure 1.

 Interventions to improve personal well-being and professional satisfaction must be customized based on the family physician’s experience of this ecosystem.
 Historically, most programs to address burnout have focused on the treatment of individual physicians (e.g., counseling services).
 Studies have found that self-awareness and mindfulness training can reduce physician burnout and increase both physician well-being and patient-centered qualities.14 However, we now know that resilience training without system-level interventions is insufficient.
 Interventions should be multimodal, include accountability though identification and reporting of institutional success metrics such as physician satisfaction and well-being, and support development of practice models that preserve the decision making autonomy of physicians.15, 16 Additionally, cultures supporting physician well-being should extend into training settings such as medical schools and residency programs ensuring our future family physicians are empowered to identify and advocate for their needs throughout their careers.